Good news for gluten-intolerants

 Time is the essence

-It seems contrary to popular belief but it may be possible for you to enjoy our pastries due to both the quality of our flour and our frozen process.
+It does seem contrary to popular belief but it may be possible for you to enjoy our pastries due to both the quality of our flour, our recipes and our technique with our frozen process.
 While you sleep, you give your pastries a nice long overnight rise time so they quietly and deliciously make themselves happily enjoyable for you.
 And you can finally share the pleasure of beautiful fresh gourmet croissants in the morning warm from the oven, just like everyone else.